Our Senior Leadership Team

-Yves Daccord is Director-General of the International Committee of the Red Cross (ICRC) in Geneva.
-A former journalist, TV producer and international relations expert, his ICRC career has spanned more than two decades, taking him to Israel and the Occupied Territories, Sudan, Yemen, Chechnya and Georgia.
-Prior to his appointment as Director-General, he held the posts of Head of Communication Division and Director of Communications.
-He assumed the chair of Steering Committee for Humanitarian Response (SCHR) in January 2015.
+From 2010 – March 2020 Yves was Director-General of the International Committee of the Red Cross (ICRC).
+A former journalist, TV producer and international relations expert, his ICRC career spanned a variety of posts and challenging contexts – including Israel and the Occupied Territories, Sudan, Yemen, Chechnya and Georgia.

 Irene Khan is an international thought leader and a champion for human rights, gender equality and social justice.
 She was the first woman to be elected as Director-General of the International Development Law Organization (IDLO).
 She is also the only woman to become Secretary-General of Amnesty International.
 Irene has also worked for the UN High Commissioner for Refugees (UNHCR), including as the UNHCR Representative in India.

 Irene has been a Board member of several development and human rights organisations.
 She was awarded the City of Sydney Peace Prize in 2006 for her work to end violence against women.

 Frannie Léautier is a finance and development expert, with long-standing global experience of leading and transforming organisations in the private, public and non-for-profit spheres.

 She is a Senior Partner at SouthBridge Group and CEO of SouthBridge Investments.
 She held various leadership roles at the Trade and Development Bank Group and the World Bank Group.